 Death of a close relative

-You may be able to get the housing element for up to 2 months if you're abroad because of the death of your:
+The usual 1 month time limit can be extended up to 2 months if you're abroad because of the death of your:

 children or step children

 Discuss it with your work coach if you need to be away for longer than a month.
 For example, because of funeral arrangements or mourning periods.

 You will only get the housing element for up to 2 months if the DWP accept that it is not reasonable to expect you to return home within the first month.

 You can get the housing element for up to 6 months if the only reason you're abroad is so that you, your partner or child can receive medical treatment or care.